-Along side my current EA role I am also the company’s marketing manager.
-I love that I have two sides to my job because well I love being an EA but I also love that I have a creative outlet and a variety of responsibilities.
-In fact I’m pleased as punch that I have a dual role.
-I didn’t just end up in this position though, after reading a really thought provoking article a few years ago, I kind of planned it.
-The article was on personal branding and that is what I want to talk about today.
+I’m pleased as punch that I have a dual role.
+I didn’t just end up in this position though, after reading a thought-provoking article a few years ago, I planned it.
+The article was on personal branding, and that is what I want to talk about today.

 So how do we begin to build a personal brand and how will it benefit us?

 Firstly personal branding is about your reputation and how your colleagues and clients see you.
 If you are an assistant that quietly gets things done behind the scene without much fuss you might think you will not have as much of an impact compared to an assistant who is loud and proud.
-But your reputation might be that you are easy to work with and always delivers what is ask of you.
-At the other end of the scale you might be an extrovert who is fantastic at rallying the troops and a real team player.
-You might not have given much though to how your colleagues see you but I think it is important for assistants to be self-aware.
+But your reputation might be that you are easy to work with and always delivers what is asked of you.
+At the other end of the scale, you might be an extrovert who is fantastic at rallying the troops and a real team player.
+You might not have given much thought to how your colleagues see you, but I think it is important for assistants to be self-aware.
 If you are unsure how other’s see you do ask for some feedback.
-Understanding how you come across will really help you market yourself and really sell the key attributes that you have.
+Understanding how you come across will help you market yourself and sell the key attributes that you have.

-When I was having a career crisis a few years ago I decided to write down all of the tasks I really enjoy in my role.
-I realised pretty quickly that I loved organising events and I really enjoyed marketing and writing.
+When I was having a career crisis a few years ago, I decided to write down all of the tasks I enjoy in my role.
+I realised pretty quickly that I loved organising events and I enjoyed marketing and writing.
 So I made sure I put my hand up at every opportunity that came along to get involved in these elements of the job.
-I also made sure all of my colleagues and my manager knew that these were the areas that I could really help with and I was always super keen when they asked for that help.
-Over time I became the go to person in the company for events and organised quite a few for my department and then for the Executive Management team.
+I also made sure all of my colleagues and my manager knew that these were the areas that I could help with and I was always super keen when they asked for that help.
+Over time I became the go-to person in the company for events and organised quite a few for my department and then for the Executive Management team.
 Other people in the company began to recognise my name and associate me with that skill.
 I had created a personal brand.
 I was an EA that also organised events.
-My personal brand gave my colleagues confidence in the abilities that I had and they would seek me out for the projects that they knew I could deliver.
-Without that experience I would not be working in the role that I am now.
+My brand gave my colleagues confidence in the abilities that I had, and they would seek me out for the projects that they knew I could deliver.
+Without that experience, I would not be working in the role that I am now.

 What are your expertise?
 It will usually be the tasks you enjoy the most.